 All it takes is twelve breaths to relax from a stressed state.
 And you can even do this at the office without anyone becoming aware of what you are doing.
 I also used this breathing technique to bring down my blood pressure.
 An added bonus is that when I am wakeful at night, tossing and turning, these twelve breaths soon have me nodding off to sleep again.

-To learn the technique of “pipe breathing” watch the video below presented by Laura Knight-Jadczyk.
-Click the following link to learn more about the Éiriú Eolas breathing program and what makes it so effective.
-Learn how to master not only your breath, but also your emotional response to difficult and trying situations.
+To learn the technique of “pipe breathing” watch the video below (at 26:21) presented by Laura Knight-Jadczyk.
+Learn how to master not only your breath, but also your emotional responses to difficult and trying situations.
 Happy breathing!

 How To Free Yourself From Attachments

 No matter how attached we are to someone, more can be learned about love by letting go than by holding on.

 Health and Nutrition Secrets That Can Save Your Life – Russell Blaylock MD